 You might also like our free holiday version of the wants and needs part of this lesson.

 You may like our free decision making social studies pack which helps students learn how to make decisions, a skill we all need.
-This lesson is found on Teachers Pay Teachers.
+This lesson is found in our free eMember area.

 Thank you for reading, Carolyn